 Traditional Christmas pud, mince pies are generally OK for vegetarians these days as the suet is normally made from vegetable oil.
 But do check because some traditional makes may still have the original beef suet.

-A nice healthy fruit dessert can finish a meal nicely, it’s wheat-free and sugar-free (if you use honey) and vegan if you eat it with soya cream.
+A nice healthy fruit dessert can finish a meal nicely, it’s wheat-free and sugar-free (if you use honey or maple syrup) and vegan if you eat it with soya cream.

 Angelic Lemony Leeks & Sprouts